 In this class, you'll learn how to use social media to engage with constituents and journalists, the 8 principals of social media for building relationships and fostering transparency, and best practices for using Facebook, Twitter and Instagram.

-She is the founder of St. George News, the largest news and media organization in southern Utah, volunteers as a judge for the Society of Professional Journalists annual Media in Excellence awards, and teaches broadcast journalism and public relations courses in the DC area.
+She is the founder of St. George News, the largest news and media organization in southern Utah, volunteers as a judge for the Society of Professional Journalists annual Media in Excellence awards, and when possible, teaches broadcast journalism and public relations courses in the DC area.

 She has worked as an investigative reporter covering crime and politics, a features writer, sports editor and managing editor.
 She previously worked for as a morning radio host for a Fox News affiliate in southern Utah, and then worked as a morning and then evening news anchor at TV stations in Idaho and Iowa.
-She is currently the host of the podcast, "Girl, Let's Talk."

 A former Air Force Security Forces Officer, Elizabeth met her husband, Warren Peace, while working as a morning news anchor.
 Her husband is a U.S. Marine currently serving on active duty for more than a decade.